afcarl/fss17/lect02.md

 What are the parts of this figure?

+- Figures: one figure for different evaluation critieria (false alarms, recall, AUC, precision)
 - Boxes= data sets (velocity, synapse, art, ..)
 - Rows= learners (knn, svm, nb, rf, lr, dt)
-- Columns= data pre-processing treatments (no, s1, s2)
+- Columns= data treatments (no, s1, s2)
 - Stats tests= gray scale

 Now, take a deep breath and consider all the choices made to generate this data...